ectweitmann/git_homework/thoughts.md

 2. Typing EVERY line of code.

 Shoutout to @Emaly who has been my biggest cheerleader over the last two weeks!!

-This is a thought that I am writing to test pushing commits to GitHub.